 - See if Google indexes your site without issues.

-Highlighted feature: Click-through rate
+Standout feature: Click-through rate data

 With GSC, it is quite easy to spot pages that rank high but don’t get as many clicks as you expect.